 Child Bereavement UK trains and supports professionals and volunteers whose work brings them into contact with bereaved families.

-This section provides you with information and resources about providing support to families and supporting yourself.
+Information and resources about providing support to families and supporting yourself:

 If you are seeking further information about training workshops, please browse our list of training courses.